Businesses need business insurance

 (BOP).
 A BOP combines business property, business liability and business income insurance in one policy.
 Business property

 , sometimes called “commercial liability,” helps cover the costs of liability claims made against your business.
-For example, if a customer trips and hurts himself in your store, he could bring a lawsuit against your company.
+For example, if a customer were to trip and injure himself on your business property, he could bring a lawsuit against your company.
 Business liability insurance can help cover the costs of that claim.

 Business income insurance

-helps replace lost income when your business can't operate due to a covered loss.
-This is a great way to help ensure you can keep paying your bills and payroll after a covered loss.
+helps replace lost income when your business can’t operate due to a covered loss.
+This is a great way to help ensure you can keep paying your bills, payroll, and ride out the temporary suspension of your business.
+For example, let’s say a fire damages your business and it’s closed during repairs.
+Business income insurance can help replace the lost income while repairs are being made.

-There are also several business insurance coverages that are required in some states.
+There are also several instances where certain states require business insurance coverage.
 In most states, businesses with employees need:

 Workers’ compensation insurance